 The small details count!
 Beauty-wise, arrive with clean hair, manicured nails, and fuss-free makeup.
 Everyone notices bags and shoes, so make sure yours are in good condition (aka no scuffs or stains!), and suit the style of your outfit.

 Still not sure what to wear?
-Don’t worry girl, we’ve got you covered with the Showpo workwear edit.
+Don’t worry girl, we’ve got you covered with our range of women’s workwear.
 Shop it now and nail that interview.

 Words by Katia Iervasi.